GChristensen/enso-portable/readme.md

 #### Known Issues

 * The trigger key will not show the command line if Windows Taskbar or Windows Task Manager is under the focus (use the `capslock toggle' command to flip CAPSLOCK state if it's wrong).
+* Some AV tools may consider `run-enso.exe' as a potentially unwanted program.
+These are false-positive claims since the launcher uses API needed to run other programs.

 #### Change Log